MissouriMRR/docs/subteams/simulation/installation/simulation_installs.md

 (This is based on what has been discovered.)

 To fly the drone with code in Unreal:
-Start the Unreal simulation
+1. Start the Unreal simulation
-Start PX4 via the instructions above.
+2. Start PX4 via the instructions above.
-Connect a MavSDK server to the PX4 SITL
+3. Connect a MavSDK server to the PX4 SITL
-E.g., run .\mavsdk_server_bin.exe udp://:{UDP_PORT}
+    1. E.g., run `.\mavsdk_server_bin.exe udp://:{UDP_PORT}`
-Replace {UDP_PORT} with the onboard remote port PX4 highlighted in red If you get a bind failed error when starting PX4 regarding the onboard port, use the new remote port Run your code, connecting the System as follows:
+        Replace {UDP_PORT} with the onboard remote port PX4 highlighted
+    2. If you get a bind failed error when starting PX4 regarding the onboard port, use the new remote port
+4. Run your code, connecting the System as follows:
-drone: System = System(mavsdk_server_address="localhost")
+    `drone: System = System(mavsdk_server_address="localhost")`
-await drone.connect()
+    `await drone.connect()`